 Recommended by Awara Diaries

 Whether you’re on a romantic holiday or a family vacation, a perfect bonding activity for you can be Winter Kayaking.
-It is one of those off-beat experiences that can be best enjoyed in Switzerland during the winter period.
+It is one of those off-beat experiences you can also enjoy in Switzerland during the winter period.

-The snow-capped Alps look extremely beautiful in the winters, especially when you see their reflection fall on the clear waters of Lake Brienz.
-Winter Kayaking is an excellent group activity which gives you a chance to bond, to have fun and enjoy the serene beauty of the Swiss Alps.
+The snow-capped Swiss Alps look extremely beautiful in the winter, especially when you see their reflection fall on the clear waters of Lake Brienz.
+Winter Kayaking is an excellent group activity that gives you a chance to bond, have fun, and enjoy the Swiss Alps’ serene beauty.

-You can take up Winter Kayaking by booking a tour with High Tide Kayaking School in Boningen, about 30 minutes from Interlaken.
-In this tour, you can go kayaking in small groups across the turquoise waters of Lake Brienz with a stop at the Ringgenberg castle to enjoy the scenic view from the top with some homemade tea.
+You can take up Winter Kayaking by booking a High Tide Kayaking School tour in Boningen, about 30 minutes from Interlaken.
+On this tour, you can go kayaking in small groups across the turquoise waters of Lake Brienz.

 In case you’re worried about freezing in the cold, the high-quality dry suits are extremely effective in keeping you warm and dry in the course of this activity.

-Typically, the tour lasts for 3 hours, although it is advisable to dedicate half a day to this activity including the travel and preparation time from Interlaken.
-The package includes experienced sea kayak coach, small group sizes (from 2-6), top quality sea kayaks, paddles, and top end Palm Bora dry suits, poggies and booties.
-You also get photos included in your package.
+Typically, the tour lasts for 3 hours, although it is advisable to dedicate half a day to this activity, including the travel and preparation time from Interlaken.

 Ski from Zermatt to Italy